-DAYS AWAY RESTRICTED
+DAYS AWAY RESTRICTED TIME

-safety requirements, including the Occupational Safety people.
+In 2022, the Denver, Colorado, office needed to use these EAP resources as a wildfire near Boulder, Colorado, called for evacuation orders for 19,000 people.
 The Denver office safety representative contacted all SWCA employees in the Boulder area via telephone and text the night of the fire and followed up in the days after to ensure they were safe or see if they needed support.
 In the days following the fire, SWCA's Gives Back program organized a fire-relief fundraiser, and employees rose to the occasion, donating \$43,670 to support those impacted by the devastation.
-In spring 2022, the Safety Team conducted SWCA's Annual Safety Kick-Off Meetings virtually, involving over 700 employees, with the safety theme "Back 2 Basics," featuring interactive scenario exercises and recognizing Jessica Matson, the administrative s pecialist in the Denver office, as the office safety representative of
+In spring 2022, the Safety Team conducted SWCA's Annual Safety Kick-Off Meetings virtually, involving over 700 employees, with the safety theme "Back 2 Basics," featuring interactive scenario exercises and recognizing Jessica Matson, the administrative s pecialist in the Denver office, as the office safety representative of the year for her significant contributions in ensuring employee and office safety.